kabikaj/rasm_arch/README.md

 ## License for the data

-Rasm includes two digitised Quranic texts: The Decotype Quran and the Tanzil Quran.
+Rasm_arch includes two digitised Quranic texts: The Decotype Quran and the Tanzil Quran.

 ### Decotype Quran